department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - Dates of birth and death

-### How do I apply for a pre-World War I headstone or marker?
+### How do I apply for a Civil War and Spanish-American War headstone?

-To apply for a pre-World War I headstone or marker, you'll need to show proof of the Veteran's military service.
+To apply for a headstone or marker in a historical style, you'll need to show proof of the Veteran's military service.

 **To show proof of pre-World War I military service, you'll need to provide this information in your headstone or marker claim:**